 Truth be told, cat nail caps are one of the most ethical solutions for destructive clawing you are going to find.
 Furthermore, cat nail caps are humane, painless and they aren’t permanent either.

-Therefore you can use them as long as you need to curb your cat’s scratching habits.
+Therefore, you can use them if you need to curb your cat’s scratching habits.

 Are Cat Nail Caps Cruel?

 Although a more humane alternative to declawing, cat nail caps are still a subject of controversy.
 That’s because some cat owners use nail covers as fashion statement rather than a practical piece of pet equipment.

 Some even go so far as to brag about matching the color of their cat’s claw covers with their own nails!
 Obviously, this sort of behavior casts a shadow on their actual purpose and makes people think of nail caps as a cruel and pointless accessory.

 However, when used responsibly and for the purpose they were designed for, cat claw covers are a completely safe and ethical solution for destructive scratching.